What are eye floaters?

 Symptoms of floaters

-- Having threadlike strands, oftentimes which are almost see-through and knobbly
+Having threadlike strands, which are often almost see-through and knobbly